-Pavilion De Witte in Scheveningen, located on the dunes, can rightly call itself a unique wedding venue.
+Pavilion De Witte located on the dunes in Scheveningen can rightly be called a unique wedding venue.

-Pavilion De Witte was built in 1826 on the orders of King Willem I. In 1827, he gifted this temple-like villa as a birthday present to his lovely wife, Queen Frederica Louise Wilhelmina.
+Pavilion De Witte was built in 1826 on the orders of King William I. In 1827, he gifted this temple-like villa as a birthday present to his lovely wife Queen Frederica Louise Wilhelmina.

-The Pearl of Scheveningen is a special location with a beautiful setting and view over the beach of Scheveningen.
+The Pearl of Scheveningen is a special location with a beautiful position and view over the beach of Scheveningen.
 It features stylish architecture with royal allure.
-With your own private terrace and 20 private parking spots, it’s a fantastic location for the most beautiful day of your life!
-Pavilion De Witte is also an official wedding venue of the municipality of The Hague.
+With your own private terrace and 20 private parking spaces, it’s a fantastic spot for the most beautiful day of your life!
+Pavilion De Witte is also an official wedding location of the municipality of The Hague.

-The Zeezaal, adjacent to the terrace with panoramic views of the sea, is perfect for atmospheric wedding ceremonies.
-On the south side, there is a Barzaal and on the north side, a Zijzaal of equal size.
-In this Zijzaal, small groups can dine separately.
-A special feature of this room is the fireplace that adds extra ambiance to your dinner in winter.
-In summer, guests can enjoy the spacious terrace of the Pavilion, where they can take in a stunning view of the Scheveningen promenade and the sunset.
+The Sea Hall, adjacent to the terrace with panoramic views of the sea, is particularly suitable for atmospheric wedding ceremonies.
+On the south side, there is a Bar Hall and on the north side, a Side Hall of the same size.
+In this Side Hall, small groups can dine separately.
+A special feature of this hall is the fireplace that adds extra atmosphere to your dinner in winter.
+In summer, guests can enjoy the spacious terrace of the Pavilion, where they can take in a beautiful view of the Scheveningen boulevard and the sunset.

-The team at Pavilion De Witte ensures that you and your guests experience an unprecedented hospitable day.
+The team at Pavilion De Witte ensures that you and your guests experience an unparalleled hospitable day.
 With our chef and experienced event manager, you will feel like a king and queen!

 Availability

-The venue is available for weddings from September to May, 7 days a week.
-In the months of June, July, and August, the Pavilion can be rented out on weekends.
+The venue is available for a wedding from September to May, 7 days a week.
+In June, July, and August, the Pavilion can be rented out on weekends.

-Of course, all audiovisual equipment is available upon request.
-We are also happy to assist you in arranging suitable entertainment or we can gladly advise you on decorations, transportation, and hotel accommodations.
+Of course, all audiovisual means are available upon request.
+We are also happy to assist you in arranging any suitable entertainment or we can gladly advise you on decorations, transportation, and hotel accommodations.

 Accessibility